 - Continuity of supply

 - Packages designed to fit and assist a 24/7 operation

-Overall – Hydraulink’s main aim and purpose is to keep industry, equipment and valued customers working – minimising the cost of downtime and maximising lifespan and uptime for expensive machinery.
-The company does this by delivering quality products and prompt service via a highly skilled and trained team, across a wide and readily available network.
+Overall – Hydraulink’s aim and purpose is to keep industry, equipment and valued customers working by maximising the productivity of expensive machinery.
+The company does this by delivering quality products and prompt service via a highly skilled and trained team across a wide and readily available network.

 With an extensive network of over 400 service points across New Zealand, Australia, and the Pacific Islands, Hydraulink have a “can do” attitude that focuses on keeping customers and industry moving.
 Hydraulink stands for exceptional service, long term business partnerships, quality products and trained, qualified, experienced staff who prioritise safety.

 No race to the bottom

 Hydraulink’s “Best Under Pressure” team regularly and systematically reviews customer relationships to find what clients most value in their relationship.

 One of the interesting things to emerge from our outreach was that customers were typically not interested in a race to the bottom, focussed solely on the cheapest job.
 Sure, they wanted competitive pricing, but not at the expense of sustainable machinery performance.
 They were highly focussed of having the reassurance of a partner that would be there with the right skills when they were needed.